-- This initial review takes two to two and a half hours and is carried out by a Psychologist using standard questionnaires such as the Diagnostic Interview for ADHD in adults (DIVA) plus the Strengths and Difficulties Questionnaire (SDQ; Adult version).
+- This initial review takes two to two and a half hours and is carried out by an Assistant Psychologist using standard questionnaires such as the Diagnostic Interview for ADHD in adults (DIVA) plus the Strengths and Difficulties Questionnaire (SDQ; Adult version).
 This can be done with only the individual with suspected Attention Difficulties or, ideally, with their family member(s) too, as is appropriate.

 - The consultation will include a discussion of the difficulties that make you think an attention deficit condition may be present, including anything in your history that may be significant, from childhood through to the present day.
 Your family history may also be thought to be relevant, as will your education and employment history.
 You will be asked to complete an Abbreviated History Form to provide key information.

-- The Psychologist will have a general discussion with you, and will summarise the nature and range of difficulties experienced.
+- The Assistant Psychologist will have a general discussion with you, and will summarise the nature and range of difficulties experienced.

 - The questionnaires SDQ and the DIVA will be administered, and will be scored after the consultation to give you an indication of potential findings/ scope for diagnosis.

-- After the session, the Psychologist will write up the report, including all items addressed plus the formal SDQ and DIVA questionnaire results information.
+- After the session, the Assistant Psychologist will write up the report, including all items addressed plus the formal SDQ and DIVA questionnaire results information.